pbierkortte/tips-n-tricks/dbt-securely-saving-github-token.md

 # Show that the token is unset
 print $DBT_ENV_SECRET_GITHUB_TOKEN

-# Capture the token securely fron user input
+# Capture the token securely from user input
 echo -n "Enter your GitHub token: "; read -s token

 # Capture the username fron user input